cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 Another challenge is ensuring privacy and security.
 Although the protocol has built-in encryption mechanisms to secure data, managing signaling securely is up to the developer.
 An application could be vulnerable to attacks without proper authentication and encrypted signaling channels.
 Ensuring that signaling is robust and protected, managing permissions for media access, and protecting the data flow requires careful planning and implementation.
 Despite these challenges, the rewards of creating engaging, real-time communication experiences are well worth the effort.
 Successfully navigating these challenges will not only enhance your skills but also boost your confidence as a developer.
 In the next sections, we will address these challenges and show how to effectively navigate them while leveraging the benefits of this powerful technology to your .NET applications.

-## WebRTC Architecture and Components

-To truly harness the power of this technology, it's essential to understand its underlying architecture and the components that make it tick.
-The architecture is designed to simplify real-time communication by providing the building blocks needed to connect peers directly, manage media, and facilitate secure data exchange.
-By understanding how these pieces fit together, you'll gain a deeper appreciation for how peer-to-peer communication works under the hood and, more importantly, how to leverage these components effectively in your projects.

-This section will take you through the essentials of each architectural component, exploring how they interact and work together to provide reliable and efficient communication.
-By diving into the details of signaling, ICE candidates, media handling, and data channels, you'll be ready to build robust WebRTC-enabled applications in .NET.
-So, let's pull back the curtain and explore the architecture that makes seamless, real-time communication possible.

 ### Overview of WebRTC Architecture

 The architecture behind this technology is designed to make real-time communication as simple and efficient as possible.
 It combines a few core components that work seamlessly to establish, maintain, and manage peer connections.
 At the highest level, you have `RTCPeerConnection` managing the connection itself, `MediaStream` to handle the audio and video, and `RTCDataChannel` for any other data you need to send.
 But before all that magic happens, you need a signaling process to bring the two peers together—like setting up a first date before they can start talking.